 I have always made art from a necessity to create a sense of order and meaning, to transcend the everyday.
 The words I write, the things I paint and render, are daily exercises of my viewing, remembering and imagining.

-I explore memory in all of its mystery and manifestations.
-For two decades I have investigated the art and science of memory and the effects of sensory input.
-I draw upon my poetry and photography as source material for my drawings, paintings, mixed media, and pigment prints, and as a medium of spatial and temporal memory, anchoring each as a unique sensory experience.
+For over three decades I have investigated memory and its role in our lives.
+My work expanded to explore the art and science of memory and the effects of sensory input.
+I draw upon my poetry and photography as source material for my drawings, paintings, mixed media, pigment prints, and videos, and as a medium of spatial and temporal memory, anchoring each as a unique sensory experience.

 Quality of rendering in all media is very important to me.
-I switch my techniques in relationship to content.
+I vary my techniques in relationship to content.
+What I imagine and observe are woven together.
 I like capturing the feeling of something, not just the way it appears, as our emotions and experiences provide the shape and dimension to how we remember.